|

 the eicosanoid biosynthetic cascade.
 Lipins dephosphorylate

-phosphatidic acid to form diacylglycerol, which is used for the
+phosphatidic acid to form diacylglycerol, which can be used for the

 carried out by transfecting chimeric constructs of green fluorescent